Charter Schools Program Grants for Replication and Expansion of High-Quality Charter Schools

 Non-profit charter management organizations (CMOs) and other entities that are not for-profit may apply.
 (A CMO is an organization that operates or manages multiple charter schools by centralizing or sharing certain functions and resources among schools.)
 Eligible applicants may apply as a group or consortium.

-This competition includes an absolute priority that eligible applicants must have experience operating or managing more than one high-quality charter school.
-A high-quality charter school is a school that shows evidence of strong academic results for the past three years (or over the life of the school, if the school has been open for fewer than three years, based on the following factors:
+The first priority requires applicants to have experience operating or managing more than one high-quality charter school.
+A high-quality charter school is a school that shows evidence of strong academic results for the past three years (or over the life of the school, if the school has been open for fewer than three years, based on the following factors;

 - Increasing student academic achievement and attainment for all students, including, as applicable, educationally disadvantaged students served by charter schools operated or managed by the applicant.